A Streetcar Named Desire

 The men’s poker game is in full swing, even as late as 2:30am, with Stanley, Mitch, Pablo and Steve present.
 The dynamics of their friendship is explored fully in this scene, with Stanley as the governing body of the group.
 This is shown through his rude manner to his friends but they have all been drinking, therefore this type of behaviour is expected.

-‘as coarse and direct as the primary colours’ displayed in the room to depict the blatant testosterone fuelled atmosphere.
-This is expressed particularly through Stanley and his competitive nature – ‘Deal!’, ‘Shut up’
+The stage directions describe the men as ‘as coarse and direct as the primary colours’ displayed in the room to depict the blatant testosterone fuelled atmosphere.
+This is expressed particularly through Stanley and his competitive nature – ‘Deal!’, ‘Shut up’ etc. He doesn’t want anyone affecting his game, but this is inevitable when Blanche and Stella arrive home.

-‘How do I look....Wait till I powder before you open the door.
+Blanche is extremely worried to be looked at in the state she is in and this leads to a reassurance by her sister, as she asks ‘How do I look....Wait till I powder before you open the door.
 Do I look done in?’
 Interrogative sentences are present in a lot Blanche’s speech, especially when talking to Stella, as she is viewed as the central figure for her reassurance, therefore Blanche keeps asking her questions regarding her appearance to enlist confidence in herself.
 Blanche wants to look good for the men.

 Throughout the next part of the scene, a difference in gender is a key theme, Blanche expects the men to be courteous and stand upon her arrival, however Stanley says ‘Nobody’s going to get up so don’t be worried.’
 This illustrates Stanley’s rudeness and also his sexist views, as he is not willing to get up upon a woman’s arrival.